Working Effectively with Legacy Code

 I have added a few books to my favorite books list though.
 Check them out!

-Working Effectively with Legacy Code deserves blog post because of a few reasons:
+Working Effectively with Legacy Code deserves a blog post because of a few reasons:

 - Every Software Developer should read it